Projects Projects

 JUpiter ICy moon Explorer

 JUICE (JUpiter ICy moons Explorer) is an Mission to explore the waterrich moons Ganymede, Callisto, and Europa of planet Jupiter.
-It is one of the largest international solar system exploration programs in history, led by the ESA (European Space Agency), with the participation of US and Japan.
+It is one of the largest international solar system exploration programs in history, led by the (European Space Agency), with the participation of US and Japan.
 It will be launched in 2023, arrive at Jupiter in 2031, and enter Ganymede’s orbit in 2034.We will use SWI (The Submillimeter Wave Instrument) to observe the presence of water on Jupiter satellites.
 We explore the possibility of human activity and extraterrestrial life in the solar system.

-Launch is coming soon!
 JUICE launch kit by ESA

-Submillimetre Wave Instrument (SWI) twitter account
+Submillimetre Wave Instrument (SWI) X account

 TELEX